 For this setup, remove the v-flat and replace it with a softbox backdrop behind your subject.
 Focus on creating a controlled rim light around your subject’s face.
 Examine the effects of backlighting your subject with specific attention on retaining skin and hair texture.
-Build up through the lighting setup to see the specific impact each light has upon your portrait.
+Build up through the setup of lighting men to see the specific impact each light has upon your portrait.

 Lighting-Commerical Lighting (5:18)